Canadian Employers: What you need to know about the Global Talent Stream

-If you’re struggling to fill tech roles, the GTS can be a great solution for your company.
-A simple first step is to start considering foreign applicants for roles you are looking to fill now that you know how much quicker the process can be.
+If you’re struggling to fill tech roles, the Global Talent Stream program can be a great solution for your company.
+A simple first step is to start considering foreign applicants for roles you are looking to fill now that you know how much quicker the process is.

 Thanks for reading.

 (1)ADP Canada, Me vs. We: Disconnect Between Employees and Employers Leads to Wandering Eyes in Canadian Workplaces, February 2018

 (3)Business Development Bank of Canada, Future-Proof Your Business, October 2017